getbusytoday/LTCII/README.md

-# LTC2_DI
-This is a space to where I contain all my work for this class.
+This is the branch of the class repository that i will submit my work.